-This is part two in a series about lead generation for new real estate agents.
+This is Part 2 in a series about lead generation for new real estate agents.
 You can get leads for free from more places and in more ways than you might have thought possible.

 This time, we go digital with Facebook.